François Tourte: Development of the Modern Bow

+How the Tourte Bow Affected Technique

+The Tourte Bow's weight, hair tension, and length led to many experiments and discussions among musicians to determine which bow was better and how the applied techniques were either affected or had to change to produce the best sound out of the instrument.
+There are many techniques that stayed the same or had very little difference in sound quality, but here are some that some adjustments.

+Legato strokes were able to be much longer and smoother and the tension in the Tourte bow allowed for the sound to be more consistent dynamically.
+Détaché was cause of many disagreements regarding which bow is better for the technique.
+Some say the Pre-Tourte bow produces a more articulated sound on separated strokes, while others claim that because of the weight difference in the bows, the Tourte bow projects much more.
+Martelé used to be very difficult to achieve do to the lack of flat hair that could make contact with the string.
+Since the addition of the ferrule, the bow holds the hairs flat so that there is more surface area creating a sound, allowing for the full sound required by the martelé technique.
+Spiccato and Sautillé are both strokes that rely on the rebound of the strings and the wood itself.
+Several musicians that played with both Pre-Tourte and Tourte bows claim that the sound quality and ease of the stroke was higher with the additions that the Tourte bows had.
+While these are just some of the opinions of musicians from that time, their statements do hold some truth due to the curvature of the wood and the flexibility that Tourte brought to the bow.

 Quotes

 "The French bow maker François-Xavier Tourte, more commonly known as François Tourte or Tourte le jeune, is often referred to as 'the inventor of the modern bow,' or 'the Stradivari of the bow.'
 His bows, dating from the end of the eighteenth century and the early decades of the nineteenth, had a marked effect upon the timbre of violins and upon performance practice, enabling new forms of expression and articulation to be developed, and in particular, facilitating the increased use of legato.
 François Joseph Fétis's entry in the second, expanded edition of his Biographie Universelle des Musiciens et Bibliographie Générale de la Musique (1860–65) has until recently been the only source of biographical information about François Tourte.
 Some thirty documents recently discovered in French archives provide further fresh insight into this maker's life and work."